Pakol: Kausia and refutation of Macedonian link

-Some authors compared this typical headgear to the Kausia worn by the ancient Macedonians.
-It then proved tempting for some writers to link the pakol to the Indian campaigns of Alexander the Great in the late fourth century BC.
+Some authors, comparing the traditional headgear to the Greek Kausia worn by the ancient Macedonians, have tried to link the pakol to the Indian campaigns of Alexander the Great in the late fourth century BC, either as an example of east to west or west to east transmission.
 The pakol was also connected to the Greco-Bactrian and Indo-Greek kingdoms of the ensuing centuries.
-However, the pakol guard no links with the Kausia.
-The pakol has a very recent history in Nuristan, where it is widely worn nowadays, going back no older than the late nineteenth century, but the same headgear is also relatively young in neighbouring Chitral.
+However, according to other scholars the pakol has no links with the Kausia.

-The direct origins of the pakol are placed in the extreme north of modern Pakistan, in present day Gilgit-Baltistan, and belong to a wider horizon of similarly shaped headgear worn in the Chinese/Turkestani/Indian borderlands.
-The simple cap with rolled-rim was worn all over the area, from where it spread further west, towards the Chitral area where it was widely worn by the late 1920s.
-Apparently at some time the people of Chitral and adjoining regions started to include an extraround piece of material to form a flat crown.
+According to Willem Vogelsang, pakol independently appeared in the extreme north of modern Pakistan, in the present-day Gilgit and Astore, and belongs to a wider horizon of similarly shaped headgear worn in the Eurasian borderlands.
+It appears that at some time in past the people of Gilgit, Chitral and adjoining regions started to include an extra round piece of material to form a flat crown.
 This modern twist is not a feature that Alexander’s soldiers could have picked up in the late fourth century BC.
+The simple cap with rolled-rim was worn in Gilgit, from where it spread further west, towards the Chitral area where it was widely worn by the late 1920s.
+The pakol has a very recent history in Nuristan, going back no older than the late nineteenth century, where it was introduced from Chitral, although it is widely worn there nowadays.